-VII.
+VIII.
 METRICS AND OUTCOMES

-- VII.A.
+VIII.A.
 Baseline information: The following information is recorded at the time of RAPID referral for tracking purposes:

-- VII.A.1.
+VIII.A.1.
 Information on the referral:

-- Locations of testing, disclosure, and referral

-- Type of referral (on-campus inpatient/on-campus ambulatory clinic/off-campus clinic or private MD/testing site/jail or prison)

-- New diagnosis/first initiation of care?
+- Locations of testing, disclosure, and referral - Type of referral (on-campus inpatient/on-campus ambulatory clinic/off-campus clinic or private MD/testing site/jail or prison) - New diagnosis/first initiation of care?

-- VII.A.2.
+VIII.A.2.
 Prior engagement in medical care

 - o Insurance status

 - o Identified primary medical provider

-- o Identified HIV care or PrEP provider
+- Identified HIV care or PrEP provider

-- VII.A.3.
+VIII.A.3.
 Clinical characteristics:

-- HIV stage on date of referral, as determined by testing history (acute/nonacute/AIDS)

-- PrEP or vaccine use

-- Presence of active opportunistic infection

-- Presence of medical contraindications to immediate ART start (per medical provider)

-- CD4+ T cell count and HIV RNA viral load at ART start date
+- HIV stage on date of referral, as determined by testing history (acute/nonacute/AIDS) - PrEP or vaccine use - o PEP use - Presence of active opportunistic infection - Presence of medical contraindications to immediate ART start (per medical provider) - CD4+ T cell count and HIV RNA viral load at ART start date

-VII.A.4.
+VIII.A.4.
 Demographics

 - o Age

 - Race/ethnicity

-- o Sex and gender
+- \circ $\,$ Sex and gender $\,$

-- VII.A.5.
+- VIII.A.5.
 Presence of major mental health disorders

-- VII.A.6.
+- VIII.A.6.
 Active substance use

-- VII.A.7.
+- VIII.A.7.
 Housing status (stably or unstably-housed, homeless, residential treatment, incarcerated)

-- VII.A.8.
+- VIII.A.8.
 Immigration status

-- VII.B.
+- VIII.B.
 Outcomes: Outcomes data are collected to assess program performance and impact.
 They are summarized overall and according to specific patient categories above.

-- VII.B.1.
+- VIII.B.1.
 Time to specific milestones.
 RAPID tracks dates at which each patient achieves specific care milestones.
 This allows analysis of the time delays that occur at each step of the disclosure, referral, linkage. and engagement process.
 Dates for the following milestones are collected (they need not occur in order):

 - First positive diagnostic test

-- o Test result disclosure
+- Test result disclosure

 - Clinic contact/referral

-- o First kept clinic visit
+- First kept clinic visit

 - First clinic medical provider visit

 - First kept clinic visits with:

 - Mental health provider if applicable

 - Substance use counselor if applicable

 - Clinic-assigned primary medical provider

-- o Number of missed appointments
+- Number of missed appointments

 - First ART prescription date (after diagnosis of infection)

 - First viral load suppression <1500, <200 and <50

 - Achievement of specific milestones

-- o Linkage to ward 86 (program definition) within 1, 3, 6 or 12 months
+- Linkage to ward 86 (program definition) within 1, 3, 6 or 12 months

 - Engagement in care (program definition) within 12 months

-- Viral suppression <200 and <50 by 3, 6 and 12 months
+- $\circ~$ Viral suppression <200 and <50 by 3, 6 and 12 months

-VIII.
-FAQs
+IX.FAQs